Quasa

 Hello!

-We've reached a new milestone in the uncanny valley, folks: AIs are now Rickrolling humans.
+We've reached a new milestone in the uncanny valley: AIs are now Rickrolling humans.

-In a now-viral post on X-formerly-Twitter, Flo Crivello, the CEO of the AI assistant firm Lindy, explained how this bizarre memetic situation featuring Rick Astley's 1987 hit "Never Gonna Give You Up" came to pass.
+In a now-viral post on X (formerly Twitter), Flo Crivello, CEO of the AI assistant firm Lindy, explained how this bizarre memetic situation involving Rick Astley's 1987 hit "Never Gonna Give You Up" came to pass.

-"A customer reached out asking for video tutorials," Crivello wrote in his now-viral tweet thread about the hilarious debacle.
+"A customer reached out asking for video tutorials," Crivello wrote in his viral tweet thread.
 "We obviously have a Lindy handling this, and I was delighted to see that she sent a video."

-"But then I remembered we don't have a video tutorial," he continued, "and realized Lindy is literally fucking [R]ickrolling our customers."
+"But then I remembered we don't have a video tutorial," he continued, "and realized Lindy is literally Rickrolling our customers."

-In a screen-recording of the incident, Crivello further demonstrates that the AI assistant did indeed provide the customer with a link to the "Never Gonna Give You Up" video, which is exactly how memers for the better part of the last two decades have trolled each other.
+In a screen recording of the incident, Crivello demonstrates that the AI assistant indeed provided the customer with a link to the "Never Gonna Give You Up" video—the same classic bait-and-switch meme that has been trolling internet users for nearly two decades.

 A customer reached out asking for video tutorials.